-Leesa Mattress Review 2021Updated on January 20, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Leesa Mattress Review 2021Updated on February 23, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 The Leesa mattress is a mixed foam mattress featuring two foam comfort layers and a firmer support core, covered in a stylish fabric cover.
 The cooling Avena foam is the differentiating feature of the Leesa mattress, allowing sleepers to stay cool while enjoying the benefits of a foam mattress.